Structure learning for extremal tree models: The extremal variogram

 \item[(T)] There exists a $\gamma > 0$ such that for any $i,m \in V$ the extremal function satisfies

 \end{enumerate}

-Assumption (B) is a strengthening of~\eqref{MRV} as it imposes that convergence to the limit should take place uniformly and at a certain rate.
-It is in spirit of typical second order conditions which are fairly standard in the literature; see for instance \cite{einmahl2012} and \cite{fougeres2015} among many others.
+Assumption (B) is a strengthening of~\eqref{mpd_limit} for bivariate and trivariate distributions as it imposes that convergence to the limit should take place uniformly and at a certain rate.
+It is closely related to typical second order conditions on the stable tail dependence function that are fairly standard in the literature; see for instance \cite{einmahl2012} and \cite{fougeres2015} among many others.
+Additional details on this matter are given in the Supplementary Material~\ref{seq:equivalence}.
 Condition (T) is a mild assumption on the extremal functions $W^{m}_i$, which holds for all examples considered in the previous section.
 This condition prevents the distribution of $W_i^m$ from putting too much mass close to zero.

 \begin{proposition} Under conditions (B), (T) we have for any $m,i,j \in V$

 \end{proposition}

 We note that condition (T) already implies that $\Gamma^{(m)}_{ij} \in [0,\infty)$ for any $i,j$, so the convergence above is always to a finite limit.